Last updated on May 7th, 2020

 Saving doesn’t make one a winner

-One of the group of people I pity but who nonetheless aim for financial freedom are the SAVERS.
-This bunch of people are willing to make the sacrifice of delaying their gratification to prepare for their dreams but unfortunately are not aware that they have invisible enemies around.
+One of the groups of people I pity but who nonetheless aim for financial freedom are the classic SAVERS.
+This bunch of people is willing to make the sacrifice of delaying their gratification to prepare for their dreams but unfortunately are not aware that they have invisible enemies around hindering them to achieve their goals.

-At some point in your life, you’d need to learn not only how to save, but more importantly how to let your money grow over time.
+At some point in your life, you’d need to learn NOT only how to save, but more importantly how to let your money grow over time and make it WORK FOR YOU.

 And that’s where investing comes into the picture.